How to fix slow boot problem in Windows 10

 This is another extreme option, and describing how to do it is beyond the scope of this article.
 SSDs have no moving parts and thus are faster and more reliable than mechanical hard drives.
 One of the main benefits of using an SSD is that it significantly reduces the amount of time it takes your computer to start up.

 A PC that starts up slowly can be very frustrating, even if you don’t boot it from cold very often.
-However, the good news is that there is plenty you can do to try and speed up boot times.
+However, the good news is that there is plenty you can do to speed up boot times.
 If you choose the Reset Windows mode, remember to backup your PC.
-But it’s well worth trying CleanMyPC to clean Windows Registry database and disable the Hibernation file before you do anything drastic.
+But it’s well worth trying CleanMyPC to clean the Windows Registry database and disable the Hibernation file before you do anything drastic.